Azure Synapse Analytics (formerly SQL DW) capacity limits

 The columns in the GROUP BY clause can have a maximum of 8060 bytes.

-SQL Data Warehouse limits the number of identifiers and constants that can be contained in a single expression of a query.
-This limit is 65,535.
+The number of identifiers that can be contained in a single expression of a query is limited.
 Exceeding this number results in SQL Server error 8632.
 For more information, see Internal error: An expression services limit has been reached.

 |System view||Maximum rows|